 Since this part of the process was so foreign and difficult for me, I ended up going to this clinic the afternoon before I left on a bus to Chicago!

 My brother accompanied me to this appointment and we both got to experience the services of a free county clinic.
-I explained to them how I missed the only day the Greene County clinic was open (Tuesday) and that I needed a physical and general blood work for a visa appointment I was going to out-of-state.
+I explained to them how I missed the only day the Greene County clinic was open (Tuesday) and that I needed a physical and general blood work done for a visa appointment I was going to out of state.

-I was fully checked out, did a blood analysis and received the following signed medical certificate on the clinic’s letterhead:
+I was fully examined, did a blood analysis and received a signed medical certificate on the clinic’s letterhead.

 Step 6: Get all your documents organized for your appointment!